-Each Maine charter school will begin with a request for proposals issued by a charter school authorizer – either the seven-member Charter School Commission formed under Maine’s charter school law, a local school board, or a group of school boards.
+Each Maine charter school begins with a request for proposals issued by a charter school authorizer – either the seven-member Maine Charter School Commission formed under Maine’s charter school law, a local school board or a group of school boards.

 Opening a Charter School

-Beforehand, the Maine Department of Education is charged with developing rules concerning the implementation of the charter school law.
-The State Board of Education is charged with setting up the Charter School Commission, which will comprise three members of the State Board and four others nominated by those Board members.
+The Maine Department of Education has developed rules concerning the implementation of the charter school law.
+The State Board of Education has set up the Maine Charter School Commission, which is comprised of three members of the State Board and four others nominated by those Board members.

 Director of Policy and Programs